Data is known to be the world’s most valuable resource. But companies struggle to make use of the information they’re collecting.

 - Support for integrations

-You can learn more about Google Analytics Free and its premium 360 version, here.
+You can learn more about Google Analytics Free and GA 360 here.

 With Customer Analytics, you are implementing business intelligence that adapts to the unique constraints of your business.

 You define and control your data infrastructure across product and marketing initiatives from the ground-up.
 You implement the naming, categorization, and tagging infrastructure that is right for your business.

 As a result, you gain clear and comprehensive insights into customer journeys for your business.

 Using customer analytics, you can ask and answer complex questions in an interactive, intuitive way.
 For instance, here are some analyses that you’re able to run using Indicative’s Customer Analytics platform:

 - Conversion analytics.
 Understand variability in marketing campaigns using Indicative’s funnel tool.
 Gain insight into how subsequent product usage ebbs and flows, so you can reach audiences with the right message, at the right time and place.
 You can also visualize conversion paths towards a specific goal, which means that you can build more targeted analyses than what is possible with Google Analytics.
 With Customer Analytics, marketing teams can answer common questions such as “How did the audience from campaign A behave differently from the audience acquired in campaign B?”, and “Once we spent money to acquire them, did they end up taking the same path to conversion, or were there obvious trends different between the two journeys of each group?”

 - Cohort trend analyses.
 Organize customers into groups, based on intelligently defined segments.
 These cohorts can help you identify — and optimize experiences for — your most engaged users.
 With well-defined groups, you can target experiences, messaging, visuals, and more that help increase retention.